jeffijoe/messageformat.net/README.md

 # Bugs / issues

-If you have issues with the library, and the exception is rather cryptic, please open an issue and include your message, as well as the data you used.
+If you have issues with the library, and the exception makes no sense, please open an issue and include your message, as well as the data you used.

 # Todo

-* A `FormatMessage` overload that takes an object arg, using reflection to create a dictionary of the values.
 * Built-in locales (currently only `en` is added per default).
-* Optional caching when formatting the same pattern.
-This may improve speed (although that shouldn't be necessary), but may take up a bit more memory for the `MessageFormatter`'s object lifetime (which is usually very short as well).

 # Author